 Getting to Toji Temple from Kyoto Station

-The photo above shows the entrance to the Kintetsu Kyoto Station.
+The photo above is the ticket office, located right next to the signboard.

 Toji Station is the first station from Kyoto Station, a brief 2-minute journey.

-At the south entrance, there is a large gate called the Nandaimon.
-This gate is about 18 meters wide and 13 meters tall and was moved here in 1895 from the west gate of Sanjusangendo.
-It is also designated as an Important Cultural Property of Japan.
+At the southern entrance, there is a large gate called Nandaimon Gate.
+This gate is over 18 meters wide and 13 meters high, and was relocated from Sanjusangendo Hall’s west gate in 1895.
+It is designated as a national important cultural property.

 Highlights of Toji Temple